Pseudoxenodon bambusicola: Description

-These snakes can range in color from light brown to a grey purple with black to red banding down its body.
-Being that it is a false cobra it will raise up when it feels threatened and spread its neck into a small hood.
-The hood has a pointed oval ring that spans the length and it has a black band across its large circular eyes.
+These snakes can range in color from light brown to a grey purple with black or red bands down its body.
+Being that it is a false cobra, it will raise up when it feels threatened and spread its neck into a small hood, which has the shape of a pointed oval ring.
+Additionally, it has a black band across its large circular eyes.
 These snakes can reach up to 100 cm (3.5 feet) in length.

 Habitat

 This snake can be found in northern Thailand, northern Laos, northern Vietnam and southern China.
 They reside in wetlands near rocky terrain, moving mostly through leaf litter and vegetation close to the ground where they can stay hidden from predators.

 Diet

 This species has been observed eating frogs, but it likely also eats small lizards, and insects when it's a hatchling.

 Behaviour

 This snake is active during the day, hunting hidden in vegetation, ambushing small prey.
 When threatened this snake tends to react aggressively rearing up and flattening its hood.
 It will strike repeatedly with several false bites before it will engage a true strike.
 It is rear fanged so its bite, while painful and latching, is generally harmless.
 It is mildly venomous, but with the fang position and potency, there have been no known injuries or deaths attributed to this species.